JazzRose/JazzRose/README.md

 A Little about me:

-- 💻 Working in Digital Shel Analytics.
+- 💻 Working in Digital Shelf Analytics.
 - 🌱 I am a keen environmentalist and would love to work in the sector one day.
 - 🔭 Current Typescript + JS React enthusiast.
 - 💬 Contact me via LinkedIn or email for any collaborations.